What is a short-stay Caribbean visa?

 Applying for a short-stay Caribbean visa

-Do you want to apply for a visa?
-How and where you do this differs per country.
+If you want to apply for a visa, how and where you do so depends on the country you are in.

 What is the maximum amount of time you may stay on any one island?